tinkink-net/tutorials/docs/en/linux/how-to-install-docker-on-centos-7.md

 systemctl enable docker
 ```

 This is all done.
-You can verify this with the `hello-world` image: ``sh systemctl enable docker
+You can verify this with the `hello-world` image:

 ```sh
 docker run hello-world